jacobsmith/instrumentald_ruby_executor/README.md

 `INSTRUMENTALD_POSTGRESQL_URLS`

+### Heroku

+If you have connected a Heroku database, it will add the env var in `DATABASE_URL` to the list of urls in `INSTRUMENTALD_POSTGRESQL_URLS`, meaning that it should pick up changes in that heroku database (rotating credentials, etc.)

 ### Gotchas

 The process that configures the `toml` file has some rudimentary validation in it to help ensure the following conditions are met.